Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Open problems

-\Conj{c:elemref} does not follow from our proof of \Thm{th:elem}, because the algorithm in \Thm{th:elemhyp} only establishes a simplicial homotopy equivalence and then relies on Mostow rigidity.
-However, the rest of the proof of \Thm{th:elem} uses a bounded number of normal surface dissections, which does establish an $\ER$ mutual refinement according to the arguments of Mijatovi{\'c} \cite{Mijatovic:s3,Mijatovic:seifert}.
-Also, \Conj{c:elemvh} and the Haken case of \Conj{c:elemref} would together imply the hyperbolic case of \Conj{c:elemref}, which would then imply the full conjecture.
+\Conj{c:erref} does not follow from our proof of \Thm{th:ermain}, because the algorithm in \Thm{th:erhyp} only establishes a simplicial homotopy equivalence and then relies on Mostow rigidity.
+However, the rest of the proof of \Thm{th:ermain} uses a bounded number of normal surface dissections, which does establish an $\ER$ mutual refinement according to the arguments of Mijatovi{\'c} \cite{Mijatovic:s3,Mijatovic:seifert}.
+Also, \Conj{c:ervh} and the Haken case of \Conj{c:erref} would together imply the hyperbolic case of \Conj{c:erref}, which would then imply the full conjecture.
 Mijatovi{\'c} \cite{Mijatovic:haken} also established that any two triangulations of a fiber-free Haken 3-manifold have a primitive recursive mutual refinement.

 Cases 3 and 4 of \Prop{p:er} are expected to be false for typical bounds on complexity that are better than $\ER$.
-Thus, in discussing further improvements to \Thm{th:elem}, we should consider qualitative complexity classes, such as the famous $\NP$, rather than just bounds on execution time.
+Thus, in discussing further improvements to \Thm{th:ermain}, we should consider qualitative complexity classes, such as the famous $\NP$, rather than just bounds on execution time.
 For one thing, $\ER$ is the union of an alternating, nested sequence of time and space complexity classes, as follows:

-Here $\ccP$ is the set of decision problems that can be solved in deterministic polynomial time; $\PSPACE$ is solvability in polynomial space with unrestricted (but deterministic) computation time; $\EXP$ is deterministic time $\exp(\poly(n))$; etc. The author does not know where a careful version of our proof of \Thm{th:elem} would land in this hierarchy.
+Here $\ccP$ is the set of decision problems that can be solved in deterministic polynomial time; $\PSPACE$ is solvability in polynomial space with unrestricted (but deterministic) computation time; $\EXP$ is deterministic time $\exp(\poly(n))$; etc. The author does not know where a careful version of our proof of \Thm{th:ermain} would land in this hierarchy.

-{\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}
+{\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2} {\begingroup \Url}